lilblupig/curls/TESTING.md

 * All buttons and links display user feedback on hover.
 * All internal links navigate to the correct page.
 * All external links navigate to the correct page in a new tab.
-* There was icon overflow on tablet as a result of incorrectly applied Boostrap grid classes, this has been corrected.
+* There was icon overflow on tablet as a result of incorrectly applied Bootstrap grid classes, this has been corrected.
 * Center text area from section 1 is correctly not displayed on tablet, and displays correctly on mobile and PC.

 **Result** - The page displays as expected across all tested device widths and all links behave correctly.
 All user feedback is as expected.
 There is no distortion of sections on mobile, tablet or PC.